Fasting Fasting

 • Facilitate a deep level of commitment and sacrifice.

-• Require that you withdraw from your normal life in any and all aspects to create time to devote yourself more fully and exclusively to fellowship with God and to intercede for others.
+• Withdraw from normal life to devote yourself more fully to God and intercede for others.

 Benefits of Fasting